Asian markets mixed after Wall St decline, virus unease

 Shanghai and Tokyo fell while Hong Kong and Seoul advanced.

-Wall Street's benchmark S&P 500 index ended down 1.2% on Wednesday after being up 1.9% earlier in the day.
+Wall Street's benchmark S&P 500 index ended down 1.2% on Wednesday after gaining 1.9% earlier in the day.
 That was despite surveys showing U.S. hiring and factory activity in November were better than expected.

 Markets were sliding when the White House announced the discovery of the first omicron case in the United States.
-It is unclear whether omicron is more dangerous, but governments have responded by tightening travel controls, fueling unease about the outlook for a global economic recovery.
+It is unclear whether omicron is more dangerous than other variants, but governments have responded by tightening travel controls, fueling unease about the outlook for a global economic recovery.

 The Shanghai Composite Index lost 0.3% to 3,567.70 and the Nikkei 225 in Tokyo sank 0.7% to 27,760.67.
 The Hang Seng in Hong Kong gained less than 0.1% to 23,680.79.